Apex Graphs and Cographs: Abstract

 \section{Abstract}

 A class $\mathcal{G}$ of graphs is called hereditary if it is closed under taking induced subgraphs.
 We denote by $\Ga$ the class of graphs $G$ that contain a vertex $v$ such that $G-v$ is in $\mathcal{G}$.
-We prove that if a hereditary class $\mathcal{G}$ has finitely many forbidden induced subgraphs, then so does $\Ga$.
+Borowiecki, Drgas-Burchardt, and Sidorowicz proved that if a hereditary class $\mathcal{G}$ has finitely many forbidden induced subgraphs, then so does $\Ga$.
+We provide an elementary proof of this result.

 The hereditary class of cographs consists of all graphs $G$ that can be generated from $K_1$ using complementation and disjoint union.
 A graph is an apex cograph if it contains a vertex whose deletion results in a cograph.
 Cographs are precisely the graphs that do not have the $4$-vertex path as an induced subgraph.
 Our main result finds all such forbidden induced subgraphs for the class of apex cographs.